prulloac/devcontainer-boilerplate-jupyter-poetry-langchain/README.md

-# Devcontainer Boilerplate for Python, Poetry, and Langchain
+# Devcontainer Boilerplate for Jupyter, Poetry, and Langchain

 This repository serves as a boilerplate to illustrate how to use Langchain with Poetry for dependency management in a containerized development environment.
 It's designed to be run in Visual Studio Code (VSCode) and GitHub Codespaces.